 For the most part, setting up a Columbus Ohio Land Contract is similar to the requirements for any other part of the state.
 State law is in force for the bulk of the legal and financial requirements, but certain documents and fees put forth by the Franklin County Recorder must also be reviewed.

-After a Buyer and Seller agree to basic terms and decide to proceed with their Land Contract, the first decision to make is whether the transaction operations will be handled “do-it-yourself” with self-help documents, or whether the transaction will be managed from start-to-finish using an Ohio Land Contract Service for the legal documents, payment processing and financial accounting.
+After a Buyer and Seller agree to basic terms and decide to proceed with their Land Contract, the first decision to make is whether the transaction operations will be handled “do-it-yourself” with self-help documents, or whether the transaction will be managed from start-to-finish using an Ohio Land Contract Service for the legal documents.

 This decision should be weighed seriously: the do-it-yourself option is very inexpensive, but it has no third-party oversight like a service does to ensure the contract terms are fair and that all of the financial requirements are met by both parties.